-Congress has enacted the UCMJ, which empowers the U.S. President and the military chain of command to exercise effective discipline over the U.S. Armed Forces.
-The U.S. President has implemented this legislation through the Manual for Courts-Martial, which provides detailed rules on the conduct of judicial and non-judicial proceedings for all the Military Departments.
-The exercise of this disciplinary power is also subject to independent judicial review by a civilian court, and subject to the overall supervision of the U.S. Supreme Court.
+Congress has enacted the UCMJ, which empowers the U.S. President, the Secretary concerned, and designated military commanders to exercise effective discipline over the U.S. Armed Forces.
+The U.S. President has implemented this legislation through the Manual for Courts-Martial, which provides detailed rules on the conduct of judicial and non-judicial proceedings.
+Certain court-martial convictions may be subject to independent judicial review by a civilian court, and subject to ultimate review by the U.S. Supreme Court.

 The Posse Comitatus Act (18 U.S.C.
 1385) provides criminal penalties for anyone who, "except in cases and under circumstances expressly authorized by the Constitution or Act of Congress, willfully uses any part of the Army, the Navy, the Marine Corps, the Air Force, or the Space Force as a posse comitatus or otherwise to execute laws."
 As implemented under DoD policy, the U.S. Armed Forces (active or reserve components when acting under federal authority) do not participate directly in civilian law enforcement activities unless authorized by law to do so.

 These restrictions do not apply to military law enforcement functions related to military personnel and DoD installations.